Skip to main content

 An Introduction to Supportive Therapies

 This is where adjunctive therapies become essential.
 These are not secondary or optional treatments; for the man who values fertility, they are co-protocols integrated directly into a comprehensive hormonal optimization plan.
-Their purpose is to send targeted signals directly to the testes, keeping the internal machinery of and hormone production active, even while the upstream HPG axis is quieted by exogenous testosterone.
+Their purpose is to send targeted signals directly to the testes, keeping the internal machinery of spermatogenesis and hormone production active, even while the upstream HPG axis is quieted by exogenous testosterone.

 Human Chorionic Gonadotropin works by directly mimicking the action of Luteinizing Hormone.
 It binds to the same receptors on the Leydig cells, instructing them to continue producing testosterone.
 This action maintains the high levels of intratesticular testosterone that are absolutely essential for the Sertoli cells to support sperm development.

-SERMs, on the other hand, work further up the chain, influencing the at the level of the brain.
+SERMs, on the other hand, work further up the chain, influencing the feedback loop at the level of the brain.
 They create a unique signaling environment that can help preserve the body’s own hormonal cascade.
 By integrating these supportive therapies, your clinical protocol becomes a sophisticated strategy that addresses both systemic hormonal balance and localized testicular function, aligning your immediate wellness goals with your long-term life plans.

 Intermediate

 Moving beyond foundational concepts, the clinical application of adjunctive therapies requires a detailed understanding of their mechanisms and the specific protocols that integrate them.
 For a man on testosterone replacement therapy who wishes to maintain his reproductive capacity, the goal is to construct a hormonal environment that supports both systemic eugonadism (a healthy level of testosterone in the blood) and testicular function.
-This is achieved through the precise use of agents that can bypass the suppressed and directly stimulate the necessary local processes within the testes.

 Human Chorionic Gonadotropin the LH Analog